andrasq/node-tempnam/Readme.md

 and the default prefix is the empty string.

-The tempfile is created in "wx+" O_CREAT|O_EXCL exclusive-access mode to guarantee that it does not already exist.
+The tempfile is created in "wx+" O_CREAT|O_EXCL exclusive-access mode to guarantee that it does not already exist, and with access permissions as set in process.umask(), e.g. 0644 -rw-r--r--.
 The file is closed immediately thereafter.

+Without a callback runs synchronously, and returns the filename string else an error object if unable to create.
+The callback, if it exists, is always the last argument and is a function.

 Tempnam() generates random filenames and retries on collision.
 The more files in the temp directory, the more chance of name collisions.
 Although up to 16